 Josef Richter

-Product Designer & Builder
+Product Designer & Engineer

 I help companies, from garage startups to corporations like T-Mobile and Vodafone, improve their mobile & web apps by simplifying them.
 It’s not easy to make things simple, but I have 17 years of experience doing that 🙂.
 Bridging the divide between design and development (and management) is also my forte, and it goes a long way.